tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 4. Students Do: Eavesdropping on the Server (10 mins)

 This activity drives home the discussion on the client server model by having students surf the web with the browser's developer console open.
-Students will visit websites like Facebook and Yahoo, as well as complete a Google search, and they will read the standard output from the console to get a better idea of what data is sent between client and server as students navigate sites.
-This will communicate to students that every click and API call brokers a connection between client and server and data is transmitted between the two.
+Students will visit websites like Facebook and Yahoo, as well as complete a Google search.
+They will read the standard output from the console to get a better idea of what data is sent between client and server as students navigate sites.
+This will communicate to students that every click and API request brokers a connection between client and server, allowing data to be exchanged between the two.

 **Instructions:**